A teen said her family made an appointment for an abortion against her will

 CNN’s calls to the attorney representing the grandmother and the cousins were not returned.

-Casey is with the Texas Center for Defense of Life, a nonprofit organization that provides legal representation to pro-life organizations and residents in Texas and who has tried similar cases.
+Casey is with the Texas Center for Defense of Life, a nonprofit organization that provides legal representation to pro-life organizations and residents in Texas and who has tried similar cases before.

-Judge Missy Medary with the 347th District Court in Corpus Christi had previously appointed a guardian, and the girl moved in with an unnamed relative.
+The teen was back in court last week to file a second temporary restraining order against the family.
+Judge Missy Medary with the 347th District Court in Corpus Christi appointed a guardian, and the girl now lives with an unnamed relative.

 Casey said the girl’s goal is to be able to carry her baby to term and to then decide what options there are for them.
 The baby’s father agrees, he said.